area17/js-helpers/README.md

 When modifying or creating JS helpers, dont forget to generate declaration files of your helpers so these can be imported into TS projects.

 Please run : `npm run types`

-This will add declaration files at the same place your JS files.
+This will add the declaration files at the same place of your JS files.

 ## Major revision notes: